Boys (Japanese musical): Story

 The main outline of the story is basically the same.
 The setting is a juvenile prison.
 One day, a new boy arrives.
 Then he meets other boys who are imprisoned for various causes.
-However, the imprisonment boys are divided into two teams and are at odds with each other and fighting every day.
-As the days go by unchanged, a new prison officer arrives who is violent and cruelty.
+However, the imprisonment]boys are divided into two teams and are at odds with each other and fighting every day.
+As the days go by unchanged, a new prison officer arrives who is Violence|violent and cruel.
 The situation around them changes in various ways, but the boys come up with the idea of a prison escape, and the two opposing teams join forces to carry out their escape plan.
 After the first act of the main program, the second act is a showtime of singing and dancing.

 Production history

-Early performances (1969-1975)
+Early performances (1969–1975)

 This production was premiered by Four Leaves in 1969 as Boys: A Little Resistance and was followed by a series of productions from 1970 to 1971, the sixth in the series.
-In 1975, the trainees performed The Boys - Four Leaves Immortal, but the performance of the series was interrupted after this.
+In 1975, the trainees performed The Boys – Four Leaves Immortal, but the performance of the series was interrupted after this.
 In 1976, Boys 2 was performed as a live musical during Four Leaves' 10th anniversary concert.